madoriathomas/capstone/README.md

 ***
 ## Business Problem

-With the constant barrage of information available on the internet, the New York Times (NYT) has hired me to come up with a solution to navigate the deep well of knowledge that is the internet.
-My solution to this is to build a news classifier to accurately guess what the topic is from the headline, and vice versa.
-The aim is to use this particular model to source news only in certain topics and/or keywords that the user is interested in.
+With the constant barrage of information available on the internet, I have been tasked by the New York Times (NYT) to find a provide a quick and easily accessible news solution for users who may already be overwhelmed.
+My goal is to build a news classifier to accurately guess what the topic is from the headline, and vice versa.
+The model could then be utilized by the user to only show them the news stories they are interested in at that particular time.

 ***
 ## Data